 Two years studying cognitive science didn’t feel like nearly enough, so I applied to Ph.D. programs.
 I got into every school I applied to and had a tough choice ahead of me.
 In the end, I turned down scholarships to Johns Hopkins and U.C.
 San Diego and left the San Francisco Bay Area heading east to attend the University of Rochester in western New York.

 Within two years my whole world blossomed.
-Inspiration struck my heart and I joined the Baha’i Faith in 1998.
-I fell in love with David Thompson at a Baha’i wedding later that year, and we were married on June 19th, 1999.
+I fell in love with David Thompson at a wedding in late 1998, and we were married on June 19th, 1999.
 Cliché notwithstanding, my wedding day truly was the best day of my life.